phseiff/randungeon/README.md

 `max height of top staircase`:

-The staircase of the upmost dungeon doesn't just need to reach the upper level (since there is none) but rather the ground above, so it needs to be significantly heighter that the other staircases.
+The staircase of the upmost dungeon doesn't just need to reach the upper level (since there is none) but rather the ground above, so it needs to be significantly higher that the other staircases.
 This option is the height of the upmost staircases.
 The staircases that go up from the upmost level will cut off as soon as they reach the surface, thought, so this is merely the max height of them.
 Must be an int and defaults to 100.

 `max % of blocks taken up by bubble caves`: